Frequently Asked Questions (FAQ):

 With the bypass kit installed we don't need a functioning air pump motor but only something to make the air injection control driver think the pump is OK.
 This is where our Pump Replacement Packs come into play since

-It has been our experience that the Flex-Fuel version of the 5.7L V8 (3UR-FBE) will occasionally run the air injection pumps on engine shutdown.
-The current bypass kits are not able to prevent the system from
+The Gen-II kit is the only one for you.
+The Flex-Fuel version of the 5.7L V8 (3UR-FBE) will run the air injection pumps on engine shutdown and the V36 and V54 bypass kits can only prevent the system from running on startup.

 15) I have read there is a reflash of the ECM that would make the bypass modules not work on my vehicle is that true?

-If your vehicle has been reflashed with this calibration file there should be Toyota Modification Sticker on the underside of the hood with the new calibration file.
-On these vehicles it is the customers responsibility to
+If you have a 2012 or 2013 5.7L Tundra or Sequoia vehicle has been reflashed with this calibration file there should be Toyota Modification Sticker on the underside of the hood with the new calibration file but they are rarely applied.

 Have a Question or Don't Know What You Need?